01 of 09

 Glenn Hotel Rooftop Bar

 The Glenn Hotel’s Skylounge serves craft cocktails by the in-house, award-winning mixologist alongside panoramic city views.
 Order a “Glenntini”, the Skylounge’s signature vodka martini.
 It’s been voted one of the five must-visit bars in Atlanta by Forbes.
-The chances of you running into your favorite CNN anchors are high (CNN Center is just right next door) and the mellow atmosphere and live music makes it a great spot to spend warm summer nights up high.
+The chances of you running into your favorite CNN anchors are high (CNN Center is just right next door) and the mellow atmosphere and live music make it a great spot to spend warm summer nights up high.